-Ayurveda & Dairy: Many complementary medicine practitioners say dairy products–such as yogurt–should not be included in your daily diet.
+Many complementary medicine practitioners say dairy products–such as yogurt–should not be included in your daily diet.
 Yet Ayurvedic practitioners hold it in high esteem.
-What’s a yogi to do?
+Why do Ayurveda and dairy mix?

 As you stand at the grocery store in front of rows of snackable, packable yogurt—seemingly an easy add to your kids’ lunch—it’s not surprising that you might hesitate over what type to buy, or even whether to buy it at all.
 After all, many complementary medicine practitioners diss yogurt as just another outpost of dairy’s evil empire: a vile, mucus-making, immune system no-no. Yet Ayurvedic practitioners hold it in high esteem.
 What’s a yogi to do?